Population: 35,477,925 (Census 2016)

 Life expectancy at birth: 74.6 years (Census 2011)

-- The age-adjusted CAD (coronary artery disease) mortality rates per 100,000 are 382 for men and 128 for women in Kerala.
-These CAD rates in Kerala are higher than those of industrialized countries and 3 to 6 times higher than Japanese and rural Chinese.
+- In Kerala mortality rates for CAD (coronary artery disease), per 100,000 are 382 for men and 128 for women which is actually 3 to 6 times higher than Japanese and rural Chinese and also higher than other industrialized countries.

-- CAD in Kerala is premature and malignant resulting in death at a very young age.
-Approximately 60% of CAD deaths in men and 40% of CAD deaths in women occur before the age of 65 years.
+- Approximately 60% of CAD deaths in men and 40% of CAD deaths in women occur before the age of 65 years that is at very young age as CAD in Kerala is premature and malignant

-- In the 1960s and 70s, heart attack in the very young (before the age of 40) was very uncommon in Kerala.
+- In the 1960s and 70s, heart attack in the very young i.e. before the age of 40 was very uncommon in Kerala.
 Heart attack rate among men in this age group increased 40-fold by 1990 with at least 20% heart attacks occurring before age 40 and 50% before age 50.

 - The high rates of premature heart disease in Kerala also results in a high economic burden as high as 20% of its state domestic product.

-- Hospitalization for a heart attack results in catastrophic health spending in more than 60% of the high income and more than 80% of low income people (from Kerala) with 50% of these requiring distress financing.
+- There are more than 60% of the high income and more than 80% of low income people who hospitalized for heart attack, results in catastrophic health spending with 50% of these requiring distresses financing in Kerala.

-- Prevalence of heart disease in rural Kerala is 7%, which is nearly double that of north India and parallel the high levels of cholesterol in Kerala ─ the state named after the ubiquitous coconut.
+- As the state named as ubiquitous coconut, prevalence of heart disease in rural Kerala is 7%, which is nearly double that of north India and parallel the high levels of cholesterol.

 - The prevalence of risk factors is high even in rural Kerala: diabetes 20%, high blood pressure 42%, high cholesterol (>200mg/dl) 72%, smoking (42% in men) and obesity (body mass index >25) 40%, physical inactivity 41%, unhealthy alcohol consumption 13%.